mandalineteo/camp-reboot/01-ruby-and-active-record/README.md

 ##### #take_damage

-Our pokemons are also going to take some damage, but that's what we have defence for!
-Our defence should be able to protect
+Our pokemons are also going to take some damage, but that's what we have defence for! ⛨ Our defence should be able to protect us from some damage. `take_damage` should reduce our damage by a random number, but that random number should never go above our defence!

+Also we can't have a negetive HP.
+So the lowest we should ever go is 0.
+I believe that's sad enough.

 ##### #miss?

+This is where speed is everything.
+The faster you are, the higher the chance `miss?` returns true.

+We will be pulling from an API later.
+For that reason we need to cater to the values that are being received.
+Speed values range from `0` to `180`.
+So let's calculate a percentage

 ##### #ko?